enviodev/docs/docs/error-codes.md

 Undefined contract specified.

-Please verify the contract name defined in the `config.yaml` file.
+Verify that contract name is defined in the configuration file.

 ### `EE901`: Interface Mapping Error

 Unexpected case - contract name not found in interface mapping.

-Please contact us on in our [Discord](https://discord.gg/Q9qt8gZ2fX) for further assistance.
+Contact us on in our [Discord](https://discord.gg/Q9qt8gZ2fX) for further assistance.

 # Network Related Errors